-8.5.
-Reset
+8.5.2. nReset

 The module will generate an internal reset as appropriate.
 Therefore, no external signal is required for the module to operate properly and this pin may be left unconnected.
+However, it is desirable to bring it out to a test point if otherwise unconnected.